-Matthew specialises in commercial, administrative law and regulatory matters, including commercial and regulatory crime.
+Matthew specialises in commercial, administrative law and regulatory matters, and also accepts briefs in commercial and regulatory crime.

 Matthew has particular expertise in:

 Complex commercial litigation, including class actions, freezing orders, injunctions, and multiparty litigation.
 Among other things, Matthew has acted in substantial litigation concerning contractual claims, competition and consumer law, property and leasing, equity and trusts, major torts and civil fraud recovery.

-Regulatory and administrative law matters, including statutory investigations, civil penalty proceedings, judicial review and merits review.
+Regulatory and administrative law matters, including public inquiries, statutory investigations, civil penalty proceedings, judicial review and merits review.
 Matthew regularly writes and presents on this topic, and acts for both regulatory authorities and regulated firms.
 He has acted in matters involving ASIC, the ACCC and the Australian Energy Regulator, and in matters concerning energy, education, the environment, health, immigration, planning, pharmacy, safety, transport, taxation, and public sector corruption.

 Matthew is currently completing a Masters of Law at the University of Melbourne.
 His studies to date have included Advanced Civil Litigation, Financial Services Law, Statutory Interpretation, and Royal Commissions & Public Inquiries, and Corporate Governance & Directors' Duties.

 Matthew read with Justin Brereton, and his senior mentor was Jonathon Moore QC.